AhmedSherif4/pagination-in-flutter/README.md

 # ready_pagination

-Pagination of any list has fetched from the API.
+The pagination of any list has been fetched from the API.

 ## Using Bloc, Clean Architecture

 ### Packages:
-  dartz
+  dartz,
-  equatable
+  equatable,
-  flutter_bloc
+  flutter_bloc,
-  get_it
+  get_it,
-  http
+  http,
-  internet_connection_checker
+  internet_connection_checker,